boutproject/BOUT-dev/manual/sphinx/user_docs/zoidberg.rst

 One way to create this grid is to define the grid points manually e.g.:

 .. code:: python

    import numpy as np
    import zoidberg

+   # First argument is minor radius, second is angle
-   r,theta = np.meshgrid(np.linspace(1,2,10),  # minor radius
+   r,theta = np.meshgrid(np.linspace(1,2,10),
-                         np.linspace(0,2*np.pi, 10), # angle
+                         np.linspace(0,2*np.pi, 10),
-                         indexing='ij')
+                         indexing="ij")

    R = r * np.sin(theta)
    Z = r * np.cos(theta)

    poloidal_grid = zoidberg.poloidal_grid.StructuredPoloidalGrid(R,Z)

 For more complicated shapes than circles, Zoidberg comes with an elliptic grid generator which needs to be given only the inner and outer boundaries:

 .. code:: python